haooken/ManiacalLabs.com/README.md

 # Local Hugo Server

 The other reason to have Hugo installed locally is that you can use it as a development server while creating new content.
-From the repo root, simply run:
+From the repo root, simply run the provided script which wraps everything you need:

-`hugo server -D -v`
+`./gohugo`

-This will run the hugo development server in verbose mode (best for hunting down render errors) and render draft documents (-D).
+This will run the hugo development server in verbose mode (best for hunting down render errors) and render draft and future dated documents (-D -F).

 The site can then be previewed at http://localhost:1313/